xebecproject/xebecj/designdocs/dips.md

 #DIP's in DashJ
-The following DIPs are supported by dashj
+The following DIPs are supported by xebecj

 DIP0001 - Initial Scaling of the Network https://github.com/dashpay/dips/blob/master/dip-0001.md